kristapsk/raspibolt-extras/joinmarket.md

 `$ sudo su - bitcoin`

-* Download, verify and extract the latest release (check the [Releases page](https://github.com/JoinMarket-Org/joinmarket-clientserver/releases) on Github for the correct links).
+* Download, verify and extract the latest release (check the [Releases page](https://github.com/JoinMarket-Org/joinmarket-clientserver/releases) on Github for the correct links)

 ```
 # download software